 The item in bold to be addressed in this post.
 As an Arizona Architect, most City’s jurisdictions work with the IBC (International Building Code).
 The code analysis is based upon the IBC.

-A buildings exit pathway typically consists of and exit pathway with hallways or corridors containing doors from offices, restrooms, mechanical rooms, leading to the exterior ect.
+A buildings exit pathway typically consists of and exit pathway with hallways containing doors from offices, restrooms, mechanical rooms, leading to the exterior.
 In certain scenarios, the doors can swing either in or out.
-In some cases, functionality within the space dictates a preferable swing unless code overrides.
-Some scenarios, doors must swing out.
+In some cases, functionality within the space dictates a swing direction unless code overrides.
 Below is a graphic showing door swing IN versus OUT.

 Number of occupants is determined by Occupancy type.
 For instance, the code has a table which calculates the number of occupants per s.f.
 For example, an office space of 4,000 s.f. would have an occupant load of 4000/100 or 40 occupants.
 See example below.